-This information is applicable for small, unintentional ingestions only.
-If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, call IPC immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
+This information applies to children who have unintentionally swallowed a small amount.
+If the child swallowed more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount swallowed, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
 The call is free and confidential.

-Toxicity Level: Minimally toxic
+- Toxicity Level: Minimally toxic

-Also Known As: Degree, Arrid, Arm and Hammer, Old Spice, Sure, Certain Dri, Dry Idea, Ban, Speed Stick, Dove, Right Guard, Mitchum, Soft & Dri, Secret, others
+- Also Known As: Degree, Arrid, Arm and Hammer, Old Spice, Sure, Certain Dri, Dry Idea, Ban, Speed Stick, Dove, Right Guard, Mitchum, Soft & Dri, Secret, others

-What It Is: Deodorant/antiperspirants are designed for underarm use and come in solid, liquid (roll-on) and aerosol forms.
+- What It Is: Deodorant/antiperspirants are designed for underarm use and come in solid, liquid (roll-on) and aerosol forms.
 Antiperspirants contain aluminum compounds which are used to reduce sweating.
 Deodorants and antiperspirants often contain fragrances.

-Toxicity: The aluminum compounds in deodorant/antiperspirants can be mildly irritating to the stomach and intestines.
+- Toxicity: The aluminum compounds in deodorant/antiperspirants can be mildly irritating to the stomach and intestines.

-Possible Symptoms of Overdose/Poisoning: An episode of vomiting, mild diarrhea.
+- Possible Symptoms of Overdose/Poisoning: An episode of vomiting, mild diarrhea.
 Aerosol antiperspirant/deodorant can cause respiratory symptoms if inhaled.

-If your child has gotten this substance in their eyes, please view our Eye Exposure information.
+NOTE: If your child has gotten this substance in their eyes, please view our Eye Exposure information.

 Your feedback is important to maintain this resource.
 Please take 1 minute to complete the survey: